Read This First

 Prompt 1: Those who give conspiracies more credence than average tend to have distorted views of human nature.
 Discuss this in depth.

-The section turns on Introduction, Perceptions of Maliciousness, and Perceptions of Mendacity.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Perceptions of Maliciousness, Perceptions of Mendacity, and Perceptions of Ignorance in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Introduction distinct from Perceptions of Maliciousness.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Perceptions of Maliciousness distinct from Perceptions of Mendacity.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Those who give conspiracies more credence, Introduction, and Perceptions of Maliciousness.
+Treat Those who give conspiracies more credence, Perceptions of Maliciousness, and Perceptions of Mendacity as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The inquiry pressure is self-suspicion: the reader has to ask which conclusion is being protected by identity, habit, or tribe.

 A general lack of trust in institutions or authorities can lead individuals to assume malicious intent behind actions or policies.